bitrise-io/devcenter/_articles/reviews/public-sample-apps-draft.md

 ## xamarin-sample-app

-* `NuGet restore` Step is the recommended dependency manager for your [Xamarin](/getting-started/getting-started-with-xamarin-apps/) project.
+* We advise you to use our `NuGet restore` Step to manage dependencies for your [Xamarin](/getting-started/getting-started-with-xamarin-apps/) project.

 {% include message_box.html type="info" title="More on Xamarin" content="